 Angina causes and symptoms

-Angina is an infectious disease, it appears as a result of contact with the infected.
+Is an infectious disease, it appears as a result of contact with the infected.
 The immediate causes of inflammation are heterogeneous leading to the introduction of a classification based on the causative agent of the problem.
-We divide Angina into:
+We divide into:

 The symptoms of inflammation depend on the etiological factor

 Other angina: can be caused by infection with bacteria other than streptococcus.
-The suspicion of a more “exotic” form is especially justified in the case of recurrent angina, poorly responding to treatment.
-A special character is Plautus and Vincent’s angina.
+The suspicion of a more “exotic” form is especially justified in the case of recurrent, poorly responding to treatment.
+A special character is Plautus and Vincent’s.
 It is a spirochete infection that causes one-sided ulceration of the tonsil and therefore a one-sided, severe sore throat.